upleveled/system-setup/linux.md

+Before starting the setup, check that your hardware is compatible:

+### Minimum RAM: 8GB

+Make sure that your machine has at least 8GB RAM installed

+---

 # System Setup for Linux (Ubuntu & Debian)

 1. Click on the Ubuntu icon in the top left to open the Dash, type in "Terminal" and click on the matching application.<br><br>